Aileen Osborn Webb: Philanthropy

-Born into an American family of philanthropists who were known as victorious manufactures, financiers and scientists, Aileen Osborn Webb was the best craft supporter of the 20th century.
-She was raised in a Garrison, New York and Manhattan where she was surrounded by people who supported giving back to the communities that helped make them so successful.
+Born into an American family of philanthropists who were known as victorious manufacturers, financiers and scientists, Aileen Osborn Webb was the best craft supporter of the 20th century.
+She was raised in Garrison, New York and Manhattan where she was surrounded by people who supported giving back to the communities that helped make them so successful.

 In the 1920s, Aileen was Vice Chairman of the Democratic Party.
 She also participated with the Junior League, which was co-founded by her sister-in-law Frederica Vanderbilt Webb, along with Mary Harriman and Dorothy Whitney in 1907.

 During the Great Depression, she encouraged the poor to sell handmade goods to improve their financial situations.
 She founded America House in New York in 1940.
 In 1941, she helped start Craft Horizons magazine.
 In 1943, she founded the American Craft Council.

 Aileen Webb addressing the Third Annual Conference of American Craftsmen, June 19–21, 1959, at Lake George, New York.

 In 1944, she founded the School of the American Craftsman (SAC), now part of the Rochester Institute of Technology in Rochester, New York.
 In 1948, Shelburne Craft School established a pottery studio and kiln, thanks to Aileen Osborn Webb.
 In 1956, she founded the Museum of Contemporary Crafts, now known as the Museum of Arts and Design, the first museum to exhibit craft art by living artists.
 In 1964, she created the World Crafts Council to support indigenous craftspeople around the world.